-As we outline the major reasons for deforestation and its resulting effects, however, it is vital to remember that the majority of people clearing forests usually do so with good intentions.
-Most deforestation practices are related to colonization of forested land, usually by impoverished communities.
-These communities often lack environmental education and cut down forests as a means to provide an income.
-To learn more about how we can avoid these issues, check out our approach to reforestation and how you can help.
+As we outline the major reasons for deforestation in Panama and its resulting effects below, however, it is vital to remember that the majority of people clearing forests have good intentions.
+Most deforestation is related to the colonization of forested land, usually by impoverished communities that lack environmental education and use forests as resources to provide an income.

-One of Panamá’s largest remaining forested regions lies in in area known as the Darién Gap, a remote region along the border with Colombia.
-The forests in this area are so dense that until now it has remained the only gap in the Panamerican highway that otherwise connects Alaska to Argentina–but this gap has slowly been shrinking.
-As road construction and other infrastructure projects push deeper into the Darién province, they seem to be opening previously wild areas to new settlements and logging efforts.
+One of Panamá’s largest remaining forested regions lies within the Darién Gap, a remote region along the Colombian border.
+The Darién forests are so dense that it is the only break in the Panamerican highway that otherwise connects Alaska to Argentina–but this gap is shrinking.
+As road construction and other infrastructure projects push deeper into the Darién province, they are opening wild areas to new settlements and logging efforts.
 Approximately 20% of Darién has been deforested in the last 7 years alone, a pace that shows no sign of slowing down.

 In the Darién province, deforestation rates have increased so much that in 2019 authorities established a one-year moratorium prohibiting new logging permits and controlling previously authorized permits to remain in line with sustainable practices.
 Although this measure and improvements in the management of protected areas have reduced the burden of commercial logging, illegal logging practices often continue on a smaller scale.
 Many people have been caught in the act: as Dr. Heckadon-Moreno, the Director of Communications and Public Programs at the Galeta Point Marine Laboratory, said, “With the chain saw these guys can do anything.
 They look at a mahogany tree and they cut it on the weekend, saw it in slabs, get it on someone’s pickup.
 It’s a problem.”

 Effects of Deforestation